-- 1. If root node is full (2d children), split it: - (a) Find median key, send it to the father f (if any, otherwise it becomes the new root) - (b) Keys and subtrees < median key $\rightarrow$ new left subtree of f - (c) Keys and subtrees > median key $\rightarrow$ new right subtree f - 2.
-If root node = leaf, insert new key - 3.
+- 1. If root node of current subtree is full (2d children), split it: - (a) Find median key, send it to the father f (if any, otherwise it becomes the new root) - (b) Keys and subtrees < median key \rightarrow new left subtree of f - (c) Keys and subtrees > median key \rightarrow new right subtree f - 2.
+If root node of current subtree = leaf, insert new key - 3.
 Otherwise, find correct subtree s, insert recursively in s

-NB: height changes only when root is split $\rightarrow$ balanced tree Number of transfers: O(h) Suppression algorithm of k from a tree with at least d keys:
+NB: height changes only when root is split \rightarrow balanced tree Number of transfers: O(h)